aakashcal/document-rag-app/rag-backend/README.md

 This implementation ensures that answers are:
 * Grounded in your specific documents
 * Up-to-date with your latest information
-* Traceable to source materials
+* Based on identifiable source documents
 * More accurate than generic LLM responses

 ### Running the Application